unyt-org/uix/docs/manual/04 Components.md

 ```

 ### The `@id` decorator
-To access elements defined in the template layout cosider assigning an unique id attribute to the corresponding elements:
+To access elements defined in the template layout consider assigning an unique id attribute to the corresponding elements:

 ```tsx
 @template(()=>{